In Zendesk QA, whilespotlight insightsflag tickets,rating categoriesscore agents.

 Note: If AI can't find a clear answer based on the prompts, the category is automatically rated as N/A.

-8. Click Validate to receive feedback and tips on how to improve your prompt.
+12. (Optional) If the AI suggestions toggle is turned off in your account settings, click Validate to receive feedback and tips on how to improve your prompt without changing it.

 A conversation filter view shows the total number of conversations found based on the prompted insights.